A crow flies over this valley,

 -

-WISDOM: intensive practice of the Buddha Way, maintaining the rigorous training methods and sublime teachings of liberation transmitted to us by great masters of the past.
+WISDOM: intensive practice of the Buddha Way, maintaining the rigorous training methods and liberating teachings transmitted by the great masters of the past.

 -